I absolutely love going to soul food restaurants in NYC.

 This is the 1st soul food restaurant in NYC.
 I remember coming here years ago and ordering fried chicken and greens.
 The food wasn’t pricey and it worth the money.
 The environment definitely gives a jazzy vibe.

-Amy Ruth’s is one of my favorite soul food restaurants.
+Amy Ruth’s is one of my favorite soul food restaurants in NYC.
 Sometimes the food is a little off depending on the chef in the kitchen.
 For the most part the food is delicious.
 I enjoy the Al Sharpton which is a plate of chicken and waffles.
 I usually have a kool aid drink on the side.
 If you’re in Harlem you definitely should try this spot.

 Another Harlem spot.
 Yea, I know you’re probably tired of hearing only about Harlem restaurants.
 Melba’s is a chic spot with an elegant vibe.
 Good spot for a date.
 I’ve been here a couple of times and always enjoyed their food.
 The chicken and egg noggin waffles is a must try.